 To make curry paste:

-Deseed 2 long chillies, 2 chilli with seed; cut up half and place in a blender.
+Deseed 2 long chillies, 2 chillies with seed; cut up half and place in a blender.
 Pound and dry fry peppercorns, coriander seeds and ground spices in a frying pan over medium heat for 1-2 minutes or until fragrant.
 Add to blender with chillies and remaining ingredients.
 Process to form a smooth paste (I prefer a tiny bit crunchy), adding a little oil and add little water if necessary.

 To cook duck: